 BCS accepts applications for Grades 1-5.
-A wait list is developed for all applicants according to the date of the application.
-Applicants for these grades are not subject to lottery and enrollment is based on the number of available vacant seats.
-If vacant seats become available in Grades 1-5, the wait list is called w according to the date the application was received.
+A wait-list is developed for all applicants according to the date of the application.
+Applicants for these grades are not subject to lottery, and enrollment is based on the number of available seats.
+If seats become available in Grades 1-5, the wait-list is called according to the date the application was received.
 Separate waiting lists will be maintained for each grade level in the event that vacancies occur.